fatiando/pooch/paper/paper.md

 we argue that Pooch has a simpler setup and meets the specific needs of scientific software authors and individual scientists.
-For example, Pooch does not require users to change their data loading code to fit into its plug-in structure, instead only providing the file path for the user.
+For example, Pooch does not require users to change their data loading code to fit into a plug-in structure, instead only providing the file path for the user.

 The Pooch API is stable and has been field-tested by other projects: